 Hermit at the Disco

 The Garden of the Forking Paths takes place during World War II.
-When Hitler and the Nazi party came to power live music was prohibited across Europe and in Paris.
-As if Parisians would ever stop partying, they started playing vinyl instead of live performances.
-Therefore, people socialized with records as a form of resistance and that is how the first discothèque started.
+After Hitler and the Nazi party came to power, live music performance was prohibited in occupied Paris.
+As if Parisians would ever stop partying, they started playing vinyl instead of performing live.
+People socialized with records as a form of resistance, and that is how the first discothèque started.
 Disco as Operating System explores how disco evolved in America and its existence as a precursor to social media.